Global minimizers of the two-phase Bernoulli problem with the $p$-Laplace operator

-the best known results comes from the stratification argument in \cite{MR3771123}.
-The important fact about the minimizers of the functional \eqref{AJ_TP} is that their the free boundary does not contain any branch points.
-In \cite{MR2680176, MR2876248}, the authors show that the Lipschitz free boundaries of the minimizers of \eqref{AJ_TP} are $C^{1,\eta}$ smooth for some $\eta \in (0,1)$.
-Moreover, in \cite{MR3771123}, it is also showed that the $(n-1)$-Hausdorff dimension of the singular points of the free boundary is zero.
+the best known results come from the stratification argument in \cite{MR3771123}.
+The important fact about the minimizers of the functional \eqref{AJ_TP} is that their free boundary does not contain any branch points.
+In \cite{MR2680176, MR2876248}, it is shown that Lipschitz free boundaries of minimizers of \eqref{AJ_TP} are $C^{1,\eta}$ for some $\eta \in (0,1)$.
+Moreover, \cite{MR3771123} establishes that the $(n-1)$-dimensional Hausdorff measure of the singular set of the free boundary is zero.

-For the free boundary of the minimizers of the functional \eqref{00J_TP}, which appearance of the branch point is expected, there is a complete regularity result in the case $p=2$; see \cite{MR4285137}.
-In this work, the authors proved that a suitable neighbourhood of the two-phase points (i.e. both interior and branch points) is $C^{1,\eta}$ regular.
-The generalization of this result, for any $p \in (1, \infty)$, is highly nontrivial due to the nonlinear and degenerate nature of the $p$-Laplace operator, as well as the lack of the monotonicity formula, for $p \neq 2$.
+For minimizers of the functional \eqref{00J_TP}, where the presence of branch points is expected, a complete regularity theory is available in the case $p=2$; see \cite{MR4285137}.
+In that work, it is shown that in a suitable neighborhood of two-phase points (including both interior and branch points) $\partial\Omega_u^\pm$ are $C^{1,\eta}$ regular.

+The generalization of this result, for any $p \in (1, \infty)$, is highly nontrivial due to the nonlinear and degenerate nature of the $p$-Laplace operator, as well as the lack of the monotonicity formulas when $p \neq 2$.

-In \cite{fotouhi-bayrami2023}, we extend the main result of \cite{MR3771123} to functional \eqref{00J_TP}, which covers the analysis of the behavior of the minimizers near the branch points as well.
-In fact, we prove the local Lipschitz regularity of the minimizers using a dichotomy argument.
-More precisely, we first establish $C^{1,\eta}$ regularity of the flat part of the free boundary.
-Then, we show that either the free boundary is flat or we have linear growth at the non-flat points of the free boundary.
-In order to prove that flatness implies $C^{1,\eta}$ regularity, the linearization technique of De Silva, \cite{MR2813524}, is used.
-It is vital to emphasize that in \cite{fotouhi-bayrami2023}, we use a linear improvement of flatness to obtain the compactness of the linearizing sequences.
-However, in this paper we require a somewhat stronger, a quadratic improvement of flatness.
+In \cite{fotouhi-bayrami2023}, we extend the main result of \cite{MR3771123} to functional \eqref{00J_TP}, which also covers the analysis of the behavior of the minimizers near the branch points.
+More precisely, we prove the local Lipschitz regularity of the minimizers using a dichotomy argument.
+We first establish $C^{1,\eta}$ regularity of the flat part of the free boundary, and then show that either the free boundary is flat or the solution exhibits linear growth at non-flat points.
+In order to obtain $C^{1,\eta}$ regularity from flatness, we employ the linearization technique of De Silva \cite{MR2813524}.
+It is important to emphasize that in \cite{fotouhi-bayrami2023}, a linear improvement of flatness is used to obtain compactness of the linearizing sequences.
+In the present work, however, a stronger quadratic improvement of flatness is required.